RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 To start using DBeaver EE you can

-* request a Trial license for 2 weeks https://dbeaver.com/trial/;
+* request a [Trial license](https://dbeaver.com/trial/) for 2 weeks;
-* request an Academic license if you are a student or a teacher https://dbeaver.com/academic-license/;
+* request an [Academic license](https://dbeaver.com/academic-license/) if you are a student or a teacher;
-* buy Subscription license, Standard DBeaver EE license or DBeaver EE license extension https://dbeaver.com/buy/.
+* [buy](https://dbeaver.com/buy/) Subscription license, Standard DBeaver EE license or DBeaver EE license extension.

 After purchase DBeaver EE license or getting Trial/Academic license you receive a License Key by email.
-Also, it is available in your personal account on our site https://dbeaver.com/.
+Also, it is available in your personal account on our [site](https://dbeaver.com/).
 The License Key is a unique identification number that contains License ID e. g.
 DB-821MPZFO-ZA8W, Start date and license owner’s name and company name.
 It is very important to import your License Key correctly.

 ### Import from email